petermcd/Dependency-Visualiser/README.md

 * php
 * ext-json (php extension)
-* graphaware-edit/neo4j-php-client
 * phpstan/phpstan (dev)
 * infection/infection (dev)
+* rockprofile/dependency-visualiser-neo4j (dev)

 however, after composer does its thing the dependencies grows:

 !['Project Dependencies'](images/dependencies.png "Project Dependencies")

-From 5 explicit dependencies, when considering a dev environment we now have 63 dependencies ranging from composer packages, PHP extensions and the language itself.
+From 5 explicit dependencies, when considering a dev environment we now have 65 dependencies ranging from composer packages, PHP extensions and the language itself.

 Dependency visualiser is a tool that enables you to map